markahrens/mytungsten/src/content/blog/2008/europe.md

 <h3>France</h3>

-<p>France has two professional divisions, Ligue 1 and Ligue 2 with relegation and promotion between the two leagues for three clubs each season.
-Recently the most popular and successful club in France has been Olympique Lyonnais or just Lyon.</p>
+France has two professional divisions, Ligue 1 and Ligue 2 with relegation and promotion between the two leagues for three clubs each season.
+Recently the most popular and successful club in France has been Olympique Lyonnais or just Lyon.

-<p>The French cup competition is the Coupe de France.
-This competition is open to any professional or non-professional team in France and is always played at the lower ranked team’s stadium, giving the underdog home field advantage.</p>
+The French cup competition is the Coupe de France.
+This competition is open to any professional or non-professional team in France and is always played at the lower ranked team’s stadium, giving the underdog home field advantage.

 <ul>